The continuous spectrum of bound states in expulsive potentials: Introduction and methods

+In the experiments with cold atoms, the expulsive anti-HO (quadratic) or steeper potential, in its 1D and 2D forms alike, can be readily imposed by a blue-detuned optical beam with the properly shaped transverse structure \cite {opt-beam2,opt-beam1,opt-beam3}, or a red-tuned one with intrinsic vorticity \cite{vortex1,vortex2,vortex}.
+The recently developed technique of programmable optical potentials \cite {Navon,programmable1,programmable2,programmable3} can also be used for this purpose.

-One may intuitively expect that the strongly expulsive potential in Eq.~\eqref{1D} leads to strong delocalization of the respective eigenstates.
-Nevertheless, we demonstrate, analytically and numerically, that the intuition is misleading: the 1D and 2D linear Schr\"{o}dinger equations with the anti-HO potential, $\gamma =1$, give rise to weakly delocalized states (whose norm diverges logarithmically with the increase of the spatial size), while all steeper expulsive potentials, corresponding to $\gamma >1$, produces \emph{well-localized bound states} with a convergent norm, which form a \emph{continuous spectrum} ($-\infty <E<+\infty $), This situation seems unusual in quantum mechanics.
+One may intuitively expect that the strongly expulsive potential in Eq.~(\ref {1D}) leads to strong delocalization of the respective eigenstates.
+Nevertheless, we demonstrate, analytically and numerically, that the intuition is misleading: the 1D and 2D linear Schr\"{o}dinger equations with the anti-HO (quadratic) potential, $\gamma =1$, give rise to weakly delocalized states, whose norm,

+diverges logarithmically with the increase of the size of the solution domain (see Eq. (\ref{N}) below), while all steeper expulsive potentials, corresponding to $\gamma >1$, produce \emph{effectively localized (self-trapped) bound states} with a convergent norm, which form a continuous spectrum ($-\infty <E<+\infty $), This situation seems unusual in quantum mechanics and BEC theory (as sort of a \emph{quantum anomaly} \cite {we,ODell,Trib,Maxim,anomaly}) -- in particular, because self-trapping is usually considered as the feature which may only be induced by the nonlinearity, while here it takes place in the linear setting.

-While the most essential results are reported here in the framework of the 1D and 2D linear Schr\"{o}dinger equations, numerical analysis demonstrates that the 1D bound states remain \emph{completely stable} in the presence of the cubic term in Eq. (\ref{1D}) ($\sigma =1$).
-The quintic self-focusing term ($\sigma =2$ in Eq. (\ref{1D}), with $g=-1$) gives rise to the collapse of the 1D bound states if their norm exceeds a certain critical value, while they are stable below the critical level.
-This situation is typical for the Townes-soliton phenomenology \cite{Berge,Kuz,Fibich,Ben-Li}.
+While the most essential results are reported here in the framework of the 1D and 2D linear Schr\"{o}dinger equations, some results for the 1D NLSE are reported, in a brief form, too.
+It is demonstrated that numerically found 1D bound states remain stable or develop parity-breaking instability, below or above a critical value of the norm $N_{\mathrm{1D}}$, respectively, under the action of the cubic self-focusing term ($\sigma =1$, $g=-1$) in Eq. (\ref {1D}) with the quartic expulsive potential ($\gamma =2$).